THE ELECTRICAL BOARD’S

-We realize that many of you do not receive your fall semester grades by December 1st, so we ask that you submit the previous semester grades with your application.
-However, we are also requesting that the fall semester grades be submitted to EBMI by January 7, 2016.
+We realize that many of you may not receive your fall semester grades by January 18, so we ask that you submit the previous semester grades with your application.
+However, we are also requesting that the fall semester grades be submitted to EBMI by deadline.
 Once again, it is YOUR responsibility to ensure these grades are sent to EBMI.
-If for some reason, the grades are not available by January 7th, please call the EBMI office,
+If for some reason, the grades are not available by January 18th, please call the EBMI office,

 636/305-6434 and let us know as we know this can sometimes create problems and understand delays with the school.

 4. High school seniors who apply must be going to a trade school, college or university.
 Those applying must also meet ONE of the following qualifications: